 I then remember Prof Swain’s class on philosophy and ethics.
 He started the course by noting the difference between law and ethics.
 If you were to understand them through Venn diagrams, laws would lie inside the circle of ethics.
 Therefore, even if something isn’t explicitly prohibited, it’s not the ethical thing to do.

 Next, he taught us about the various ethical perspectives.
 Law of Means.
 Aristotle.
 Egoistic Approach.
 More like them.
 However, utilitarianism stood out.
 It was a bit different from the others.
 It understood that decisions would lead to some people’s happiness and others' suppression of interests.
-It advised for “maximum happiness of maximum number”.
+It suggested looking for “maximum happiness of maximum number”.
 Another argument attacked it, saying this logic of utilitarianism could justify genocides.
 That argument is overblown, but I got the idea.
 This theory could not give me the correct answer to what is right.

 Then, I took a workshop class by three different professors where we discussed all Volkswagen dieselgate fiasco.
-Before taking that course, I concluded that Volkswagen’s managers were to be blamed for the debacle.
+Before taking that course, I concluded that Volkswagen’s managers were blamed for the debacle.
 However, after reading the case materials, I learned that they were not the only ones who had committed something wrong.
 The most striking point in the case was when the company asked the customers to bring back the car so that Volkswagen could plug out a specific diesel device; the consumers were enraged.
 They didn’t want low mileage cars – who cares about pollution anyway than the government itself.

-To prepare me for that day, I decided to build on a framework to determine the ethics based on my limited understanding.
+To prepare for that day, I decided to build on a framework to determine the ethics based on my limited understanding.
 At the very least, I won’t regret choosing an apple over an orange twenty years down the line.
 I borrowed a large part of it from Bhagwat Gita, an excellent life book that first my mother suggested I read, and always kept a copy with me ever since.

 First, I should decide what my karma is — the purpose.
 The Matrix (movie series) showed that even a program has its karma and purpose.
 I am here for a specific task which I should pursue at all costs.
 A CEO must increase shareholder value.
 A family guardian must take care of family members.
 A police officer must guard the city and its residents.
 Yama must let people die when it’s their time.
 It’s their sacred duty - their karma - their purpose.